Demonstrate Engineering Progress

 Trends show direction.

-npx fit-landmark snapshot trend --item quality --manager alice@example.comshows scores across multiple snapshots, making the trajectory visible. -
+npx fit-landmark snapshot trend --item code_review --manager alice@example.comshows scores across multiple snapshots, making the trajectory visible. -

 Engineer voice is surfaced.